Canary Wharf: Marina

 West India Quays and Poplar Dock are two marinas that are used as moorings for barges and private leisure river craft.
 They are owned by the Canal & River Trust.

 Library

 A local public library, called Idea Store Canary Wharf, is in Churchill Place shopping mall and run by Tower Hamlets Council.
 It opened in 2006 as part of the Idea Store project and is the borough's fourth Idea Store.

 Cinema

 Canary Wharf hosts two multiplexes (cinemas), one on West India Quay run by Cineworld. and another at Crossrail Place run by Everyman Cinemas.

+Restaurants and hospitality

+The Canary Wharf estate includes more than 80 restaurants, bars, and cafés.
+Market data indicates that the median cost for private celebrations and gatherings within the area's venues is approximately £338.

+Theatre

+The Troubadour Canary Wharf Theatre, a new purpose-built 1,200-seat auditorium, opens its inaugural season in autumn 2025 with the world premiere of The Hunger Games: On Stage.

+Theatreship: a floating theatre and cinema on a converted historic cargo ship is moored on the Canal & River Trust's 'Arts and Heritage Berth' in Canary Wharf.

 Go Karting

 An over 800m long electric karting facility exists within Cabot Square.
 The facility can accommodate up to 20 drivers at a time.
 Karts can reach speeds of up to 45 mph.